Fashion & Surface Pattern Designer

 I am a fashion and surface pattern designer based in Boston.
 I find inspiration in ethnic clothing, embroidery, and crafts, as well as feminine vintage silhouettes and often combine both influences in my designs.

 I am fascinated by the history of fashion, and how the clothes we wear relate to the social, political, and art movements of the time.
-I am especially passionate about researching my rich Middle Eastern cultural heritage.
-I am also interested in exploring the clothing/motifs of West Asia, East Africa, and Central Europe, regions where my great grandparents were from.
+I am especially passionate about researching my North African and West Asian cultural heritage.
+I am also interested in exploring the clothing/motifs of East Africa and Central Europe, regions where two of my great grandparents were from.